Separation and Purification Technology (MLJ630)

 Language of instruction

 Separation and purification processes are used in a wide range of industries on field and off-field.
 Solid-liquid, gas-gas and liquid-liquid separation techniques are under active investigation by researchers all over the world towards efficient separation and purification.
 The course will cover both fundamental and applied aspects of solid, gas and liquid separations; and additional biological separation at molecular level, a broad spectrum of activities from lab scale to pilot plant to full-scale plants, through laboratory investigations and theoretical studies.
-The course covers available and practical methods for removal of solids from aqueous suspensions; sedimentation, flotation, flocculation, filtration, cell rupture and phase separation technologies and electrical separation techniques.
+The course offers available and practical methods for efficient separation and purification from various suspensions, membrane filtration, cell rupture, phase separation technologies and electrical separation techniques.
+In addition new or improved separation & purification methods or principles on biotechnology, biobased feedstocks/products, green technology with respect to resource recovery and recycling will be covered.

-Fundamental theory and applied aspects of separation technologies are linked to provide new insights, and to indicate new and innovative ways of solving practical problems of the current industries.
-Discussion on separation areas where there have been differences of opinion will help iron out remaining uncertainties.
+Fundamental theory and applied aspects are linked to provide new insights, and to indicate new and innovative ways of solving practical problems of the current industries.
+Discussion on various industrial cases and new perspective/opinion will help to understand remaining uncertainties.
 Extensive references and case studies will encourage further studies in the field.

 Required prerequisite knowledge